nano92/DP-ControlProgram/README.md

 # DP-ControlProgram
-Control Program designed for Design Project 2017
+Control Program, part of the "Dynamic display for Public Pixel-Art Exhibits" project for the McGill ECSE Design Project 2017